-Students who withdraw from the university after the start of the term must complete a Withdrawal Form through the Registrar's Office and contact the Office of Financial Aid.
+Students who withdraw from the university after the start of the term must complete a Withdrawal Form through the Registrar's Office.
+Students should also notify the Office of Financial Aid of their current and future term enrollment plans with an enrollment revision form.
 If financial aid funds were used to pay tuition and fees, and a student withdraws, any refundable tuition amount is returned to the appropriate financial aid sources (refer to the tuition/fee refund schedule in the OSU Schedule of Classes).

 What happens if I withdraw from or do not complete one or more courses in a term?

 The impact of a partial withdrawal (official or unofficial) will vary greatly by term, student status, type of aid awarded, participation, and other factors.
 Students, who plan to drop, withdraw, or not complete one or more course, should contact the Office of Financial Aid for a personalized evaluation of how a partial withdrawal will impact their current and future aid eligibility.